mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

 <strong>distributionTransactionIds<strong> `[string]`

 JSON object descriptor that encloses an array list of distribution transaction's unique identifiers if the subscription consists of disparate subscribers.
-Each _array_ index consists of a distributed transaction identifier.
+Each _array_ index consists of a disparate distributed transaction identifier.

 <strong>isDocsSigned<strong> `boolean`